thomson08/LLM-Literature-Review/README.md

 - **Guy Steele**: Contributed to the development of **Java** and its memory management system, making Java a widely adopted language for both server and mobile applications.

+---

+## **Conclusion**

+Memory management has evolved significantly, from manual techniques that provided developers with full control to modern automated systems like garbage collection and ARC that simplify development and improve performance.
+For mobile app development, efficient memory management is crucial, and both **ARC** and **garbage collection** provide different trade-offs in terms of performance, developer productivity, and reliability.

+The future of mobile memory management lies in further optimizing these systems, whether through hybrid models, region-based management, or more sophisticated garbage collection algorithms.
+These advancements will help mobile applications run more efficiently on resource-constrained devices, ensuring smooth performance for users.

+---

 ### Key Papers and Books:

 1. **[The Garbage Collection Handbook: The Art of Automatic Memory Management](https://www.amazon.com/Garbage-Collection-Handbook-Automatic-Management/dp/1420082795)** by R. Jones, A. Hosking, and E. Moss (2011):